igorstalmach/travelling-salesman-problem/README.md

 ### Algorithms implemented
 - Exact algorithms
   - Branch and Bound (Least cost)
-  - Bruteforce
+  - Brute Force
-- Probabilistic algorithms
+- Approximation algorithm
   - Simulated Annealing
-    - with customizable parameters: starting temperature, final temperature, temperature reduction coefficient, stop condition (in seconds)
+    - parameters: starting and final temperature, temperature reduction coefficient, stop condition (in seconds)
+- Metaheuristic algorithm:
+  - Genetic algorithm
+    - parameters: population size, crossover and mutation coefficient, crossover method (one point and two point), mutation method (one pair or two pair swap)

 ### Input
 - File with a number of cities and a matrix of distances.